Origin of A Rose by Any Other Name

-The real origin of this phrase is unknown, but it is stated that this was also coined by Shakespeare.
-In Act-II, Scene-II of Shakespeare’s play, Romeo and Juliet, Juliet says this phrase in reference to family and family name of Romeo.
+The real origin of this phrase is unknown, but it is said that it was coined by William Shakespeare.
+In Act-II, Scene-II of Shakespeare’s play, Romeo and Juliet, Juliet says this phrase in reference to family, and the family name of Romeo.
 She says, “What’s in a name?
-That which we call a rose / By any other name would smell as sweet.”
-This implies that his family names have nothing to do with their love, and they should be together.
+That which we call a rose / By Any Other Name would smell as sweet.”
+This implies that his family name has nothing to do with their love, and they should be together.
 Since Capulets and Montagues hate each other, love is forbidden merely due to these names.

 The importance of a person or thing is the way it is; not because of what it is called.
 Simply, it means the names of things cannot affect what they actually are.
-This line is, in fact, very profound, suggesting that names are just labels to distinguish one thing from another.
-It neither has any worth, nor gives true meanings.
-Only an individual or thing has a worth when it deserves it; for example, even if we call a rose with entirely different names, it would smell the same, as it does by its name as “rose.”
-Likewise, Juliet links this with Romeo that his name is just a label, and that he would stay the same for her.
+This line is, in fact, very profound, suggesting that a name is just a label to distinguish one thing from another.
+It neither has any worth, nor gives true meaning.
+Only an individual or thing has a worth when it deserves it; for example, even if we call a rose by an entirely different name, it would smell the same as it does by its name “rose.”
+Likewise, Juliet links this with Romeo, that his name is just a label, and that he would stay the same for her.

 This phrase is very common is poetry and everyday life.
-For instance, poets and lovers call their beloveds with different names like rose, lily and shining star, etc. Usually people name their pets with human names and many other names.
-It is used in birthday or celebratory speeches to flatter the person that he is a praise worthy.
-It can be used in awarding distributing ceremonies to call legends and keynote speakers.
-However, it is best used with its conjoined sentence “What is in a name.”
+For instance, poets and lovers call their beloveds by different names, like rose, lily, and shining star.
+Usually people name their pets with human names and many other names.
+It is used in birthday or celebratory speeches to flatter the person that he is praiseworthy.
+It can be used in awards ceremonies to call legends and keynote speakers.
+However, it is best used with its conjoined sentence, “What is in a name.”

 Juliet says this phrase in lines 43-44, Act-II, Scene-II of Romeo and Juliet.
-This phrase implies Shakespeare’s belief that the name means very little, but individual’s worth counts.
+This phrase implies Shakespeare’s belief that a name means very little, but the individual’s worth counts.

 “Tis but thy name that is my enemy;